hyperledger-cacti/cacti/rfcs/formats/views/addressing.md

 ## Ledgers

-The ledger-segment uniquely indentifies a distributed ledger maintained by a network.
-A distributed ledger is a collection of facts managed by a group of entities with a shared goal, often using a set of smart contracts.
+The ledger-segment uniquely indentifies a ledger maintained by a distributed ledger network.
+A ledger is a collection of facts managed by a group of entities with a shared goal, often using a set of smart contracts.
 A network can contain one or more independent distributed ledgers.
 Ultimately, each ledger is maintained by a subgroup of nodes.
 In some DLTs, a well-known identifier can be used to name a ledger.
 In others, the set of nodes, which represent well-known stakeholders in the network, must be explicitly listed or an identifier representing, say a decentralized application spanning those nodes, must be specified.
 Identifiers for nodes maintaining a ledger can be separated using semicolons (`;`).

-The ledger-segment can be left blank if the network has only one ledger, which is the default in open networks like Bitcoin or the Ethereum Mainnet.
+The ledger-segment can be left blank if the network has only one ledger, which is the default in open networks like Bitcoin or the Ethereum Mainnet, or in private Ethereum-based systems like Quorum and Hyperledger Besu.

 The general specification of a ledger-segment is an alphanumeric string.

 ```
-ledger-segment = *1((ALPHA / "_") 1*(ALPHA / DIGIT / "_" / "-" / ";"))
+ledger-segment = *1((ALPHA / "_") 1*(ALPHA / DIGIT / "_" / "-" / ";" / ":"))
 ```

 ### Examples